-In line with previous Tabling Circulars it is expected that annual reports will be tabled prior to the Estimates hearing in October.
+In line with the Tabling Guidelines it is expected that annual reports will be tabled prior to the Estimates hearing in October.
 This ensures annual reports are available for scrutiny by the relevant Senate standing committee.

 Yes.
 Under the PGPA Rule the use of the Digital Annual Reporting Tool (the DART) is mandatory for publishing the annual report to the Transparency Portal, as soon as practicable after the annual report has been tabled in the Parliament.

 Yes.
-The following two areas are new or revised requirements for the 2021-22 reporting cycle:
+The following areas have revised requirements for the 2022-23 reporting cycle:

 The DART is a collaborative online authoring and content management tool, used by all entities to produce content in a Hypertext Mark-up Language (HTML) format to publish to the Transparency Portal.

 The DART is not (and does not replace):

 - a graphic design or typesetting tool; nor

 - an infographic creation tool.

 The successful delivery of an annual report comprises three components: